New Zealand Foods

 3. Lamb – World-Class Quality

-New Zealand lamb is renowned for its flavor and tenderness, thanks to the country’s lush pastures and sustainable farming practices.
+New Zealand lamb has long been prized for its flavor and tenderness, which are due in part to the country’s green pastures and environmentally sustainable farming practices.

 What to Order:

-Look for herb-crusted lamb racks or slow-cooked lamb shanks served with kumara mash (sweet potato).
+Explore for herb-crusted lamb racks or slow-cooked lamb shanks with kumara mash (sweet potato).

 Don’t Miss:

-Spring lamb dishes are particularly popular during the season, offering even more tenderness and flavor.
+Fall lamb dishes are especially popular during spring, when they are even more tender and flavorful.

 4. Green-Lipped Mussels

-These vibrant green-shelled mussels are unique to New Zealand and are as nutritious as they are delicious.
-Served steamed, grilled, or in creamy chowders, they’re a seafood lover’s dream.
+These dark green-shelled mussels are native to New Zealand and as nutritious as they are delicious.
+Steamed, grilled or sharked into creamy chowders, they’re a seafood lover’s dream.

 Best Place to Try:

-Visit Havelock in the Marlborough region, often referred to as the “Green-Lipped Mussel Capital of the World.”
-Many local eateries serve freshly harvested mussels paired with Marlborough Sauvignon Blanc.
+Havelock, one of the wonders of the Marlborough region more commonly known as the “Green-Lipped Mussel Capital of the World.”
+Most local restaurants serve freshly harvested mussels with Marlborough Sauvignon Blanc.

 5. Hokey Pokey Ice Cream